mikepenz/release-changelog-builder-action/README.md

 ### Configuration Specification

-Table of descriptions for the `configuration.json` options.
+Table of descriptions for the `configuration.json` options to configure the resulting release notes / changelog.

 | **Input**                | **Description**                                                                                                                                                                                                                    |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|